 HOW TO VISIT.
 Domus Aurea is located at Colle Oppio park, just next to the Colosseum.
 The entrance is on Via della Domus Aurea.
 You can opt for the official guided tour or – recommended – a tour that also includes the Virtual Reality Experience.

 OUR EXPERIENCE.
-We wanted to visit Domus Aurea on our most recent trip to Rome, but – due to the pandemic – it had very limited opening times (only on weekends).
+We wanted to visit Domus Aurea on our most recent trip to Rome, but – due to the pandemic – it had very limited opening times (only open on weekends).
 Since we were in Rome from Sunday evening until Friday, we couldn’t see it.
 So the Golden House remains on our Rome’s hidden secrets bucket list.

-But it really doesn’t matter when you visit Rome,- you should try to book everything that you absolutely want to do in advance.
-Even if everything is open as usual, it’s usually so busy everywhere that it always pays to book upfront or you risk not being able to visit the most popular sites.
+It really doesn’t matter when you visit Rome – you should try to book everything that you absolutely want to do in advance.
+Even if all the sites are open as usual, it’s usually so busy everywhere that it always pays to book upfront or you risk not being able to visit the most popular sites.